Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 …
 ```

 The SDK will invoke the `log_assignment` function with an `assignment` object that contains the fields you've seen locally.
-Make sure the dictionnary is parse properly by your tooling.
+Make sure the dictionary is parse properly by your tooling.

 ## 3. Running the SDK